zain-ahmed-ada/PRG1-debugging-workshop-js/readme.md

 4. Use various strategies (see below) to find out why the bug is occurring.
 5. Fix the bug and verify that the program now works as expected.

+A more in-depth [optional debugging guide](./debugging-guide.md) is available for those wanting to practice their use of the VSCode debugger.

 ## 🧭 Debugging strategies

 ### 🖨️ Printing to the console